 Boca do Inferno

-Close to Cascais, Rui stopped the car and told us that we need to get off and see this cool place called Boca do Inferno.
+Close to Cascais, Rui stopped the car and told us to get off and see this cool place called Boca do Inferno.

-But we listened and took the stairs towards the ocean and saw the interesting cliff formation, like a whole into the cliff’s wall, with the water furiously bursting in, below the arch created during the years.
+But we listened and took the stairs towards the ocean and saw the interesting cliff formation, like a hole into the cliff’s wall, with the water furiously bursting in, below the arch created during the years.

 Cascais & Estoril

 Two beautiful villages by the Ocean, Cascais, and Estoril feel like being the same place but actually look at each other across the water.